 - Who caused the injury?
 There may be multiple individuals who are responsible for the birth injuries, including the delivering doctor, the nurses, or even the party responsible for the epidural if administered incorrectly.

 - What is the injury?
 Some birth injuries may be considered worse than others, requiring extensive treatment for the condition.
 This may be considered during the legal matters that follow.

 - What is the need for compensation?
 Compensation may be necessary for medical expenses, therapy, and more based on the injury and how serious it may be.

-If your baby has been injured as a result of medical negligence, our Birmingham birth injury lawyers may be able to help.
-We encourage you to understand what options you may have and how to move forward with our skilled legal team.
+If your baby has been injured as a result of medical negligence, our birth injury lawyers may be able to help.
+We encourage you to understand what options you may have and how to move forward with our skilled Birmingham injury law firm.